keithalpichi/MNML/README.md

 # MNML

 > The minimal text editor.
-Free from clutter and distrations
+Free from clutter and distractions